mesosphere/dcos-docs-site/pages/services/kubernetes/1.3.1-1.10.8/release-notes/index.md

   to a maximum of 100 pods per node.
 This will be configurable in future releases.
 * Changing the value of the `kubernetes.authorization_mode` option after installing the package is not supported.
-* An issue with decommissioning `kube-node` skips cordon and drain of the `kube-node`.
-Users should cordon and drain the `kube-node` manually with kubectl before decommissioning.
-This will be fixed in future releases.